openfl/www.openfl.org/learn/index.md

 # Learn

 ## Fundamentals

-OpenFL is a port of ActionScript 3 for the Haxe programming language.
-This means that OpenFL mirrors ActionScript's classes and behaviours.
-So, for a better understanding of how things work, you can rely on <a href="http://help.adobe.com/en_US/as3/dev/index.html" target="_blank">ActionScript 3.0 Developer’s Guide</a>.
+If you are already familiar with the fundamentals of ActionScript/Flash development, go on ahead!
+If you have never developed using ActionScript before, OpenFL builds on many of the same concepts, so looking at the <a href="http://help.adobe.com/en_US/as3/dev/index.html" target="_blank">ActionScript 3.0 Developer’s Guide</a> will provide a good introduction to using some of the key classes and APIs.

 ## Documentation